Palm Beach County deputy shoots knife-wielding man in west Boynton Beach

 A Palm Beach County deputy was forced to open fire and shoot a man wielding two knives in west Boynton Beach on Monday morning, authorities said.

-Teri Barbera, a spokeswoman for the Palm Beach County Sheriff's Office, said deputies encountered a man wielding two knives in the 9900 block of South Military Trail, near the intersection of Boynton Beach Boulevard and South Military Trail.
+Sheriff Ric Bradshaw said the Palm Beach County Sheriff's Office received a call at 6:30 a.m. about a suspicious man in the 9900 block of South Military Trail, near the intersection of Boynton Beach Boulevard and South Military Trail.

-A deputy fired his weapon and hit the man, according to Barbera.
-That man was taken to the hospital and has been treated, released, and taken into custody.
+When two deputies arrived at the shopping center — which has stores like Firehouse Subs and International Jewelers Exchange — they approached a man who was sitting on a bench and holding two knives, each with 7-inch blades.

+The deputies repeatedly told the man to drop the knives, Bradshaw said.

 WATCH: Chopper 5 video of deputy-involved shooting